moemily123819/Pyber_analysis/readme.md

 ### **Objective :**

-An analysis for a new (and fake) ride sharing company, Pyber is being conducted to see how and where it will keep its business striving.
+An analysis for a new (and fake) ride sharing company, Pyber was conducted to see how and where it would keep its business striving.